 You don’t want to sound like a robot – be genuine and individualize each thank you.

-Express appreciation and gratitude.
+Express appreciation and gratitude for positive reviews.

 Although this etiquette tip may seem painfully obvious, I have seen many responses to reviews that only say, “Thanks.”
 Period.